decause/tos-rit-projects-seminar/doc/final_project_rubric.rst

       (for 4 person teams) 15 points per awesomesome team member (for 5 person teams) 12 points personr awesome team member

+Did your team learn how to merge GIT conflicts?
+    10 points

+Did your team participate in any all out brawls during the development process?
+   10 for the winner of the fight
+   -10 for each loser

 Funly Challenges
 ----------------

 Does it include a Ninja?
-    3 points (for how awesome the ninja is).
+    1 point (for how awesome the ninja is).

 Does it include a Pirate?
-    3 points (for how awesome the pirate is).
+    1 point (for how awesome the pirate is).

 Does it include a robot?
-    3 points (for how awesome the robot is).
+    1 point (for how awesome the robot is).

 Does it include a wizard?
-    3 points (for how awesome the wizard is).
+    1 point (for how awesome the wizard is).

 Does it include a ninja, a pirate, and a robot?
     3 points.

 Does it contain a velociraptor?
     3 points ( for how awesome the raptor is ).

+Does it feature a panda?
+    1 point.

 FOSSly Challenges
 -----------------